magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/tti.md

 ##### Payload Decoder
 Our device submits data in binary format.
 We have 2 options where to decode this data:

-- **TheThingsIndustries decoder** - data will be decoded before entering the ThingsBoard
+- **TheThingsIndustries decoder** - data will be decoded before entering the IoT Hub
-- **ThingsBoard converters** - uplink/downlink converters will be used to decode data from binary format into JSON
+- **IoT Hub converters** - uplink/downlink converters will be used to decode data from binary format into JSON

-In this tutorial, we will make an initial transformation into JSON with TTI decoder and then use ThingsBoard converters for correct data processing.
+In this tutorial, we will make an initial transformation into JSON with TTI decoder and then use IoT Hub converters for correct data processing.
 In real life scenario, it is up to you where to decode/encode data, because it is possible to do this on any side.

 After application registered in TTI, go to **Payload formatters**, **Uplink** select decoder function.
 We will take the first byte as a temperature value from a device